dimitri/pgcopydb/docs/ref/pgcopydb_restore.rst

-    schema      Restore a database schema from custom files to target database pre-data    Restore a database pre-data schema from custom file to target database post-data   Restore a database post-data schema from custom file to target database parse-list  Parse pg_restore --list output from custom file
+    schema      Restore a database schema from custom files to target database pre-data    Restore a database pre-data schema from custom file to target database post-data   Restore a database post-data schema from custom file to target database roles       Restore database roles from SQL file to target database parse-list  Parse pg_restore --list output from custom file